Published on June 8th, 2023 and Updated on November 26th, 2025

 All of these are signs that may indicate you’re putting too much stress on your body and your baby.
 If you experience any of them, try to remain calm—sometimes, taking a quick cold rinse or even exiting the bathroom can help reduce your internal body temperature to a safe, healthy level.

 If you’re a self-care queen, you may have a treasure trove of bubble bombs, bath salts, essential oils, and other products to make your bathroom rival your local spa.
-Unfortunately, pregnancy is not the optimal time to use your bath bomb and epsom salt selections.
+Unfortunately, pregnancy may not be the optimal time to use your bath bomb and essential oil selections.

 Personal care products, particularly those with strong fragrances, could disrupt your vaginal pH balance, thereby augmenting your risk of developing a yeast infection.
 While yeast infections are treatable during pregnancy, the antifungal medications commonly used to treat them can be hazardous to your baby’s health.